 Chapter 1.
 Planning an upgrade

-An in-place upgrade is the recommended way to migrate your system to a later major version of RHEL.
+An in-place upgrade is the recommended way to upgrade your system to a later major version of RHEL.

 Before you start, Red Hat recommends that you read this reference, including the linked documents, to prevent a situation when certain changes to your system have been done but you are unable to proceed with the upgrading process.
 Especially, ensure that your system meets the requirements described in this document and that you are aware of the known limitations.